 11.2.4.1.1 [Not Used]

-11.2.4.1.2 Calculation of IFM Congestion Fund
+11.2.4.1.2 Calculation of Hourly CRR Congestion Fund

-For each Settlement Period of the IFM, the CAISO will determine the IFM Congestion Fund, which will consist of the funds available to pay CRR Holders in any Settlement Period as follows:

-The CAISO will add to the IFM Congestion Fund the IFM Congestion Charge computed as described in Section 11.2.4.1, minus any IFM Congestion Credits as specified in Section 11.2.1.5;

-The CAISO will add to the IFM Congestion Fund any CRR Charges calculated pursuant to Section 11.2.4.2.2; and

-The CAISO will add to the IFM Congestion Fund any IFM Congestion Charges associated with Day-Ahead Ancillary Services Awards as provided in Section 11.10.1.1.1.
+The CAISO calculates an Hourly CRR Congestion Fund for every Transmission Constraint that is congested in a Settlement Period.
+The Hourly CRR Congestion Fund specific to a particular binding Transmission Constraint in a given Settlement Period is the sum of the: (a) portion of the IFM Congestion Charge in that Settlement Period attributable to congestion on the Transmission Constraint to which the congestion fund corresponds; (b) debits specific to the Transmission Constraint calculated pursuant to Section 11.2.4.4.1 associated with a CRR modeled as having a negative difference between the source and sink PTDFs on the Transmission Constraint; and (c) CRR revenue adjustments the CAISO may make pursuant to Sections 11.2.4.6 or 11.2.4.7 that are associated with the Transmission Constraint.
 11.2.4.2 Settlement Calculation for the Different CRR Types

-For the purposes of determining the CRR Payments and CRR Charges based on the various CRR Types, the CAISO will calculate the Settlement of CRRs as described in this Section 11.2.4.2.
-When CRR Source or CRR Sink is a LAP, the Load Distribution Factors used in the IFM will be used to produce the LAP Price at which CRR Payments or CRR Charges will be settled.
-When CRR Source or CRR Sink is a Trading Hub the weighting factors used in the IFM and the CRR Allocation and CRR Auction processes will also be used to produce the Trading Hub prices that will be used to settle CRR Payments and CRR Charges.
+For the purposes of determining Notional CRR Values based on the various CRR Types, the CAISO will calculate the Settlement of CRRs as described in this Section 11.2.4.2.
+When a CRR Source or CRR Sink is a LAP, the CAISO will use the Load Distribution Factors used in the IFM to produce the LAP Price at which it will calculate Notional CRR Values.
+When a CRR Source or CRR Sink is a Trading Hub, the CAISO will use the weighting factors used in the IFM, and in the CRR Allocation and CRR Auction processes, to produce the Trading Hub prices that it will use to calculate Notional CRR Values.

-11.2.4.2.1 Point-to-Point CRR Options

-For each CRR Holder, the CAISO will calculate a CRR Payment for each Point-to-Point CRR Option held by the CRR Holder equal to the product of: 1) the MCC at the CRR Sink minus the MCC at the CRR Source; and 2) the MW quantity of the CRR, if that amount is positive.
-If the resulting amount is negative, the CAISO will not assess a charge for the relevant CRR Holder for the negative amount.

-11.2.4.2.2 Point-to-Point CRR Obligations

-For each CRR Holder, the CAISO will calculate a CRR Payment for each CRR Obligation for a Point-to-Point CRR held by the CRR Holder, equal to the product of: 1) the MCC at the CRR Sink minus the MCC at the CRR Source; and 2) the MW quantity of the CRR, if that amount is positive.
-If the resulting amount is negative, the CAISO will calculate a CRR Charge for the relevant CRR Holder equal to that negative amount.
+11.2.4.2.1 [Not Used]

+11.2.4.2.2 [Not Used]

 11.2.4.3 Payments and Charges for Monthly and Annual Auctions